-U.S. Bishops Elect Their First Latino President: Archbishop José Gomez
+U.S. Catholic Bishops Elect Their First Latino President: Archbishop José Gomez

 "I promise to serve with dedication and love, and to always try to follow Jesus Christ and seek his will for his Church here in the U.S.," Gomez said, calling his election an honor.

 Gomez, 67, has been the archbishop of Los Angeles, the largest Roman Catholic diocese in the U.S., for most of the past decade.
-His previous posts include stints in Denver and San Antonio.
+His previous posts include stints in Denver and San Antonio, Texas.

 The election to @USCCB president is an honor — not only for me, but also for @lacatholics and for every Latino Catholic in the country.
 I promise to serve with dedication and love, and to always try to follow Jesus Christ and seek his will for his Church here in the US. #USCCB19— Abp.
 José H. Gomez (@ArchbishopGomez) November 12, 2019

-He will replace the conference's current president, Cardinal Daniel N. DiNardo, who is the archbishop of Galveston-Houston.
+He will replace Cardinal Daniel N. DiNardo, who is the archbishop of Galveston-Houston.
 Gomez's term officially begins Wednesday, when the USCCB concludes its general assembly in Baltimore.
 He has served as the body's vice president since November 2016 — a post that was set to expire under the group's standard three-year terms.

 After receiving 176 votes to become the next @USCCB president, the US bishops give @ArchbishopGomez a standing ovation pic.twitter.com/eeXq9UH1qu— Pablo Kay (@pablo_kay) November 12, 2019